VDBWRAIR/pathdiscov/docs/source/install.rst

 System Packages
 ===============

-Install developmental tools like compilers and make and such You need an administrator to run the following commands.
-That is, somebody who can use su or sudo
+In order to installed developer tools you will need root priveledges; that is, somebody who can use su or sudo

 CentOS